‘General Hospital’ Spoilers: Villain Anna Used Valentin

 Vulnerable Valentin Fell For Anna

 General Hospital has shown us that Valentin is harboring a mix of emotions when it comes to Anna and their past.
 When Valentin was in training, he had a thing for her and tried to kiss her once but she cruelly rejected him.
-Anna insisted it wasn’t about his looks, but a glimpse at Valentin’s twisted back, stutter and unfortunate haircut tells it might have been – since Anna was so hot and he was totally not.
+Anna insisted it wasn’t about his looks, but a glimpse at Valentin’s twisted back, stutter, and unfortunate haircut tells it might have been – since Anna was so hot and he was totally not.

-What we’ve seen of General Hospital history reveals that Valentin seemed to love Anna while she considering him insignificant – until it turned out she had a use for him.
+What we’ve seen of General Hospital history reveals that Valentin seemed to love Anna while she considers him insignificant – until it turned out she had a use for him.
 Anna admitted to Andre Maddox (Anthony Montgomery) she was selling WSB secrets to the DVX cartel.
 To get the info she needed, Anna seduced vulnerable Valentin and got him to give her the goods.

 So they’ve had sex. ???? #Vanna #GH pic.twitter.com/Zh0UyBH0cS